 USFS Department of Agriculture, GMUG National Forests: species is designated as a Management Indicator Species (MIS).

-Colorado Division of Wildlife: The Division manages elk under their Big Game Hunting Regulations.
+Colorado Parks and Wildlife: CPW manages elk under their Big Game Hunting Regulations.

 Existing Regulatory Mechanisms, Management Plans, and Conservation Strategies

 Under the National Forest Management Act (NFMA) the Forest Service is required to sustain habitats that support healthy populations of native and desired non-native plant and animal species on national forests and grasslands, including Management Indicator Species such as elk.
-Elk populations are intensively monitored by the Colorado Division of Wildlife (CDOW), and CDOW elk population data is used extensively by the Forest in land management decisions.
-Additionally, the Forest recognizes the economic importance of elk to the state of Colorado and the communities surrounding the Forest and works cooperatively with the CDOW to meet elk management objectives.
+Elk populations are intensively monitored by CPW, and CPW elk population data is used extensively by the Forest in land management decisions.
+Additionally, the Forest recognizes the economic importance of elk to the state of Colorado and the communities surrounding the Forest and works cooperatively with the CPW to meet elk management objectives.
 The Forest’s 1991 Amended Land and Resource Management Plan includes standards and guidelines for elk habitat management (Table 3).

 Table 3.
 1991 Amended Land and Resource Management Plan standards and guidelines for elk habitat management.